 She soon finds herself in the center of a heated and deadly controversy that threatens to close Pendarvis.
 While struggling to help the historic site stay open, Chloe must unearth dark secrets, past and present . . . before a killer comes to bury her.

-Mining for Justice includes photos of historic objects and places mentioned in the story, plus a locations map, cast of characters and glossary of Cornish words.
+Mining for Justice includes photos of historic objects and places that are mentioned in the story, plus a locations map, a cast of characters, and a glossary of Cornish words.

 |WHERE TO BUY|